 This is a detailed report that can include tests on drains and utilities.
 It could be very useful if you’re thinking about building an extension, or purchasing an older property.

 A sub-prime mortgage, also known as a non-conforming mortgage, is geared towards those with a less than perfect credit history.
 This could be bankruptcy or county court judgements (CCJs), or you could have fallen into arrears in the past.
 These products, because of their circumstances, have higher rates, but mean that those who couldn’t otherwise obtain finance for their property purchase can do so.
-It is now much harder to get a mortgage if you have had credit problems than before the credit crunch.

 Subject to Survey and Contract